mighty-gerbils/gerbil/doc/guide/getting-started.md

   As we can see, this is my `vyzo` user name in this example
 - `build.ss` -- this is the project build script, pre-filled with the two source files the tool generated.
+- `Makefile` -- this is the project release Makefile, which you can use to build release executables with docker.

 It also created two source file templates, one for library code and one for the executable:
 ```shell